KaiCobra/arcface_torch/README.md

-# Distributed Arcface Training in Pytorch
+# Arcface Training in Pytorch

 This repository is a simplified fork of the original [arcface_torch](https://github.com/coconutbee/arcface_torch) implementation.
 It currently includes only the ArcFace model and the `rec/casia` dataset for demonstration and training purposes.